 The Child Development Supplement (CDS) is a research component of the Panel Study of Income Dynamics (PSID).
 CDS provides researchers with extensive data on children and their extended families to study the dynamic process of early human and social capital formation.
 CDS I-III included up to two children per household who were 0 to 12 years old in 1997, and followed those children over three waves, ending in 2007-08.
 CDS-2014 and CDS-2019 included all eligible children in PSID households born since 1997.
-CDS-2020 was a follow up to some of the CDS-2019 households.
-An early release file of CDS-2021 is also available.
+CDS-2020 and CDS-2021 followed up on some of the CDS-2019 households.

 The Transition into Adulthood Supplement (TAS), started in 2005 and collected biennially, captures data on the developmental pathways and outcomes of children who participated in the 1997 CDS as they transition into young adulthood.
 TAS fills a gap between information collected in CDS and information on adulthood collected from panel members who enter the main PSID study once they have assumed economic independence.
 As of 2017, all young adults age 18-28 are eligible for TAS, regardless of their participation in CDS.
-The TAS-2021 early release file is available, with the final release expected in late 2023.
+TAS-2021 is soon available and includes information collected during the COVID-19 pandemic such as vaccinations, work changes and stimulus payments received.